goodbomb/angular-gulp-browserify-starter/README.md

       template: '<div home-view></div>'
     });
 ```
-As you can see, it's a lot cleaner.
+As you can see, it's simpler and cleaner, calling only an HTML ```<div></div>``` tag as a template and leaving everything else contained within the module.
+This way, if anything changes in the file structure, the routes won't need to be updated.